Educator Resources - United States of America

 Science Practice Pages

 These pages provide recorded webinars and resources on facilitating field investigations and enhancing scientific practices in the classroom.
-They contain resources that can be used by both teachers and students!
+They contain resources that can be used by both educators and students!

-• Conducting Field Investigations - by Shona Emery, a GLOBE teacher from Ellis School in Fremont, NH
+- Conducting Field Investigations - by Shona Emery, a GLOBE teacher from Ellis School in Fremont, New Hampshire.

-• Writing Conclusions Using the CER Framework - by Ellen O'Donnell, a GLOBE teacher from Deerfield Community School in Deerfield, NH.
+- Writing Conclusions Using the CER Framework - by Ellen O'Donnell, a GLOBE teacher from Deerfield Community School in Deerfield, New Hampshire.

-If you are a teacher and would like to write a blog post or present at a virtual Watercooler (15-20 min presentation) describing how you have helped students prepare for the SRS or facilitated one particular step of the student research process, contact Haley Wicklein for more information.
+If you are an educator and would like to write a blog post or present at a virtual Watercooler (15-20 min presentation) describing how you have helped students prepare for the SRS or facilitated one particular step of the student research process, contact Haley Wicklein for more information.